Nadimun-Nahar/Student-Information-Asp-.NET-CRUD/README.md

-# Student-Information-Asp-.NET-CRUD
-This project is about CRUD operation developed using ASP .NET Web From Entity Framework.
+This project is about student information developed with ASP .NET Entity framework web from.
+This project has name, email, gender and date of birth.
+This is a Basic CRUD operation using entity framework.
+This project table may contain id as primary key and auto increment, name as varchar, email as varchar, gender as varchar, and date of birth as date.